 The Champagne Pools

 Further up is another natural wonder.
 The Champagne Pools is one our favourite places on the island.
 A scenic boardwalk leads down to the bubbly pools.
 Depending on the tide, the waves crash or cascade over volcanic rocks creating a sparkling effect into shallow sandy pools.
-Rips, undertows, stingers and sharks make it the only safe place to swim in the ocean on Fraser Island.
+Because of rips, undertows, stingers and sharks, the pools are the only safe place to swim in the ocean on Fraser Island.
 The boardwalk above the pools loops around the rocks and there are great views of the Indian Headland.
 We stop again at Champagne Pools for sunrise the next morning.
 The sun reflects in the pools below and a pod of Humpback whales swim past in the distance.
 It’s serene and we have this enchanting site all to ourselves.

 We do some remote camping and out next camp is Marloo, about a 10 minutes’ drive north from Waddy Point.
 We also want to be close to Champagne Pools for sunrise.